 Caregivers — spouses, friends, children, siblings, parents or anyone helping provide care — play an important role in a cancer patient’s journey.
 As a caregiver, you must take care of yourself in order to support your loved one.
-These Caregivers support resources can help.
+These support resources can help.

 Grief Support Groups